 General practice staff who, for any period of time before 1 April 2019, held claims-paid or claims-made indemnity arrangements or insurance policies will need to purchase run-off or extended reporting period cover separately themselves to ensure that they are covered for incidents arising during the period they held such cover, unless the terms of their cover specify any defined circumstances where this would not be required.
 If you are unsure of your current indemnity arrangements then you should contact your existing indemnity provider.

-Any clinical negligence liabilities arising from an act or omission occurring on or after 1 April 2019 will be covered automatically by CNSGP.
-Therefore, you will not need separate cover for these liabilities.
+Any clinical negligence liabilities arising from an act or omission occurring on or after 1 April 2019 are covered automatically by CNSGP.
+Therefore, you do not need separate cover for these liabilities.
 You can contact your MDO or indemnity provider to discuss any appropriate rebate of fees already paid.

 If you receive a claim that relates to NHS treatment provided before 1 April 2019 and you are an existing or previous member of the MDDUS, then you should report the matter to NHS Resolution via: firstname.lastname@example.org .
 If you are not/have not been a member of MDDUS, then please liaise with your MDO or other indemnity provider.